RediSearch/redisearch-getting-started/docs/006-import-dataset.md

 # Sample Dataset

-In the previous steps you used only few movies, let's now import:
+In the previous steps you used only a few movies, let's now import:

 * More movies *to discover more queries*.
 * Theaters *to discover the geospatial capabilities*.